RubanRavikumar/FaceBook-Clone/README.md

 This project is a **React-based front-end application** that replicates the look and feel of Facebook.
 It includes modular components for feeds, friends, groups, ads, gaming, events, and more.

 ---
+## 👉 Poject Link

+* Open to view it in your browser ( fb-clone-site.netlify.app/ )
+---
 ## 🚀 Features

 - 📌 Modular React components for different sections: